Kid Nation

 Kid Nation is an American reality television show hosted by Jonathan Karsh that premiered on the CBS network on September 19, 2007 created by Tom Forman Productions and Endemol USA.

 In the show, the children try to create a functioning society in the town, including setting up a government system with minimal adult help and supervision.

 On May 14, 2008, CBS canceled the series after one season.

 In 2020, the series generated a renewed interest with mixed reviews as many YouTubers independently reviewed, discussed, and commented on each of the thirteen original episodes.
-It has since become a cult classic.
 In addition, many former members of the show gave interviews and commentary of their own during that time.

 Synopsis

 The show, featuring 40 children and adolescents aged 8 to 15, was filmed on location at the Bonanza Creek Movie Ranch, a privately owned town built on the ruins of Bonanza City, New Mexico, 13 mi south of Santa Fe.

 The show stresses the difficulty in creating a viable society.
 While each child received $5,000 for their involvement, Gold Stars valued at $20,000 and $50,000 were awarded to select outstanding participants as decided by the elected Town Council.

 Speaking before an audience of television reviewers, producer Tom Forman acknowledged that Kid Nation would inevitably share some elements with William Golding's novel Lord of the Flies, which depicted planewrecked children without adult supervision.
 Adults were present off-camera during production, including cameramen, producers, a medic, and a child psychologist, although all interacted with the children as little as possible.
 Participants also missed a month of school, but Forman suggested that such real-world tasks as preparing a group breakfast, doing physical chores like fetching water, and making group decisions constituted an educational experience in their own right.
 Forman said that all participants were cleared by a team of psychologists and any child could choose to go home during any of the regular town meetings, which three did.